SS El Faro: Voyage data recorder audio

 At 7:17 a.m., the chief engineer informed the chief mate and the captain over the sound-powered phone that the bilge alarm was going off in "two alpha".
 The captain asked the chief mate if he could pump out all of the cargo holds at the same time and discussed the worsening list.
 The chief mate replied that the cars were floating in the #3 cargo hold and that the fire main was below the surface of the water, so he could not see the damage or if water was still coming in.
 Two minutes later, after further discussion with the chief mate, the captain called the chief engineer and asked, "Can you ... isolate the fire main from down in the uh engine room? ...
 On the engine room side the isolation valve [on the] suction [for the] fire pump ... secure it, isolate it on your side so there's no free communication from the sea."

 At 7:24 a.m., Davidson, with a crew member on the phone, said, "We still got reserve buoyancy and stability."
 He then instructed the second mate to ring the general alarm and wake up the crew.
 Davidson then gave the order to abandon ship, and about a minute later could be heard on the bridge calling out, "Bow is down, bow is down!"
 He then called over the UHF radio for the chief mate to "Get into your rafts!
 Throw all your rafts into the water!
 Everybody get off!
 Get off the ship!
-Stay together!".
+Stay together!"

 For the next several minutes, Davidson tried to help a panicked helmsman get off the bridge, with alarms ringing all around.
 The captain repeatedly told the helmsman not to panic: "Work your way up here", "You're okay, come on", and "I'm not leavin' you, let's go!"
 The helmsman exclaimed, "I need a ladder!
-A line!" and "I need someone to help me!".
+A line!" and "I need someone to help me!"
 The VDR recording ends at 7:39 a.m. with the captain and the helmsman still on the bridge.
+The final words recorded were from Davidson to the helmsman one second before the end of the recording, "It's time to come this way!"